Asfa-wani/30-Days-Of-Code/README.md

 - Upload & resize multiple images in Node.js using Express, Multer, Sharp.

 # Day-Fourteen
-- How to upload/store images in MongoDB using Node.js, Express & Multer
+- How to upload/store images in MongoDB using Node.js, Express & Multer.

+# Day-Fifteen
+- Upload/store images in MySQL using Node.js, Express & Multer.